paulbricman/paulbricman.github.io/_pages/contact.md

 On a related note, I've recently enabled [comment threads](/reflections/representational-resources) on both reflections and thoughtware write-ups, as an effort to encourage open conversation.

-The easiest way to get future updates on my work is through the [reflections RSS feed](/reflections/feed.xml) (for new articles) and the [thoughtware RSS feed](/thoughtware/feed.xml) (for new tools specifically).
+The easiest way to get future updates on my work is through the [writing RSS feed](/reflections/feed.xml) and the [projects RSS feed](/thoughtware/feed.xml).
 If you want a monthly executive summary on what happened on the thoughtware stack and what will happen next, consider supporting me via [GitHub Sponsors](https://github.com/sponsors/paulbricman).